iiasa/message-ix-models/doc/global/land_use/index.rst

-and combines biophysical constraints and technological costs, resolved on the spatial units described in :ref:`globiom-spatial`, with a rich set of environmental parameters, including comprehensive AFOLU greenhouse gas emission accounts and irrigation water use.
+and combines biophysical constraints and technological costs, resolved on the spatial units described in :ref:`globiom-spatial`, with a rich set of environmental parameters, including comprehensive AFOLU greenhouse gas emission accounts, irrigation water use, and indicators of biodiversity, nitrogen flows and food security (see :ref:`globiom-indicators`).
 The model simulates the market equilibrium for agricultural and forest products by allocating land and production activities so as to maximize the total economic surplus of producers and consumers,